LeDeR is short for an NHS programme called ‘Learning from lives and deaths – People with a learning disability and autistic people’.

 Two members of staff, who are Experts by Experience, sit on the LeDeR Quality Assurance (QA) panel to ensure that the voices of those with lived experiences are heard.

 As well as being involved in the QA panel, Inclusion Gloucestershire are also creating an accessible LeDeR bi-monthly newsletter and other Easy Read information resources.

 It would be great to hear your feedback…

-If you have any suggestions on how we could improve our monthly LeDeR bulletins in the future, please contact our Content Developer, Paul Tyrrell, via email: email@example.com
+If you have any suggestions on how we could improve our bi-monthly LeDeR newsletters or any of our other resources, please contact our LeDeR Project Coordinator, Paul Tyrrell, via email: email@example.com